Plex Web App Settings

 Plex Media Server Settings

-Choose the Settings button at the top of Plex Web App and then select Server.
+Choose the Settings button at the top of Plex Web App, select the correct Server from the left menu.

 Details for Plex Media Server settings are covered elsewhere.